USRSE/usrse.github.io/pages/wg/outreach.md

 - Tell us about you - where do you live, where do you work, what are your interests, what do you currently work on?
 - What are you working on right now that is exciting?
-- How did you hear about RSEs and the US-RSE?
+- How did you hear about RSEs and US-RSE?
-- Why did you join the US-RSE?
+- Why did you join US-RSE?
 - Describe your work as an RSE or RSE ally in one sentence.
 - Where would you like to see the RSE profession in 10 years?